 Black Friday and Cyber Monday kick off the holiday shopping season.
-In fact, 30% of all retail sales occur between Black Friday and Christmas Day.
-And since the advent of Cyber Monday, brick and mortar and ecommerce stores alike stand to generate a significant portion of their annual revenue over this shopping “holiday” weekend, often allowing retailers to catch up on revenue and meet goals and sales numbers for the year.
+30% of all retail sales occur between Black Friday and Christmas Day.
+And since the advent of Cyber Monday, brick-and-mortar and e-commerce stores alike stand to generate a significant portion of their annual revenue over this shopping “holiday” weekend, often allowing retailers to catch up on revenue and meet goals and sales numbers for the year.

 Several of the high-profile brands we have documented include:

 We also observed others that have since been taken down: